-In the first instance if parents have a concern about their child, they should speak with the class teacher.
-If parents have difficulty discussing a concern with a particular member of staff, the Headteacher can be contacted and Mrs Grist will refer you to another staff member.
+If you have difficulty discussing a concern with a particular member of staff, we will respect your views.
+In these cases, Mrs Andrea Grist will refer you to another staff member.
 Similarly, if the member of staff directly involved feels unable to deal with a concern, will refer you to another staff member.
 The member of staff may be more senior but does not have to be.
 The ability to consider the concern objectively and impartially is more important.